+Traced Overhead, the Barbican’s Festival devoted to the music of Thomas Adès, continues to challenge and enthral the listener.
+Very few composers in their mid-30s are honoured by such a prestigious festival devoted to their music, but Adès is no ordinary 36 year old composer.
 Having burst onto the classical music scene with his fellatious opera Powder Her Face in 1995, he’s been at the forefront of his profession ever since.

-Ads’ full length opera The Tempest returned to the Royal Opera in March (to maybe less ecstatic reviews than its premiere in 2004) to coincide with this Festival at the Barbican.
+Adès’ full length opera The Tempest returned to the Royal Opera in March (to maybe less ecstatic reviews than its premiere in 2004) to coincide with this Festival at the Barbican.

-For this concert Ads had programmed four pieces which have influenced his compositional development.
-In some ways the opening work, Berlioz’s youthful overture Les francs-juges, seemed a strange choice, but with his typical idiosyncratic scoring Berlioz weaved his usual magic and with plenty of baleful brass outbursts it became clear why Ads had chosen this work, because when we reached the concluding piece, his own America A Prophecy, such brass interjections were integral to the work.
+For this concert Adès had programmed four pieces which have influenced his compositional development.
+In some ways the opening work, Berlioz’s youthful overture Les francs-juges, seemed a strange choice, but with his typical idiosyncratic scoring Berlioz weaved his usual magic and with plenty of baleful brass outbursts it became clear why Adès had chosen this work, because when we reached the concluding piece, his own America A Prophecy, such brass interjections were integral to the work.

 We then heard an exquisitely voiced rendition of Sibelius’ Luonnotar by the soprano Rebecca von Lipinski.
-The colour and scoring of this enigmatic ‘incantation of the birth of the universe’ was an aural cyclorama of colour and, dare I say it, brought to mind some of Bjork’s more eccentric forays into the world of classical music.
+The colour and scoring of this enigmatic ‘incantation of the birth of the universe’ was an aural cyclorama of colour and, dare I say it, brought to mind some of Björk‘s more eccentric forays into the world of classical music.
 Strange, other-worldly, Luonnotar is one of those pieces that begs repeated hearings.

 The first half of the concert concluded with Charles Ives’ Orchestral Set No.2.
 I must confess to finding most of Ives’ output intractable, with its strange dissonances, bizarre orchestration and everything happening in conflicting time signatures but the orchestra coped well with everything Ives threw at them.
 However, I still think much of his work sounds like Les Dawson playing the piano.